Warnings

 What may interact with Benicar?

--diuretics, especially triamterene, spironolactone or amiloride
+-Diuretics, especially triamterene, spironolactone or amiloride

--potassium salts or potassium supplements
+-Potassium salts or potassium supplements

-What should I tell my health care provider before I take Benicar?
+What should I tell my health care provider before I take Benicar

 They need to know if you have any of these conditions:

--if you are on a special diet, such as a low-salt diet
+-If you are on a special diet, such as a low-salt diet

--kidney or liver disease
+-Kidney or liver disease

--pregnant or trying to get pregnant
+-Pregnant or trying to get pregnant

 What should I watch for while using Benicar?

 You may get drowsy or dizzy.
-Do not drive, use machinery, or do anything that needs mental alertness until you know how this drug affects you.
+Do not drive, use machinery, or do anything that needs mental alertness until you know how this medication affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol can make you more drowsy and dizzy.
 Avoid alcoholic drinks.

-Do not treat yourself for coughs, colds, or pain while you are taking this medicine without asking your doctor or health care professional for advice.
+Do not treat yourself for coughs, colds, or pain while you are taking this medication without asking your care team for advice.
 Some ingredients may increase your blood pressure.

 Where should I keep my medicine?